UMassCDS/inatator/CONTRIBUTING.md

      1. Select the **Target** dropdown menu, then click the branch that contains the project you want to release.
      1. In the **"Release title"** field, type a title for your release.
      1. In the **"Describe this release"** field, type a description for your release.
             - good idea to use in release description updates added to CHANGELOG file for this release.
-    - f you're ready to publicize your release, click **Publish release**.
+     1. If you're ready to publicize your release, click **Publish release**.
 6. Merge Back: Merge the release branch back into `main`.

 ## Coding Conventions